-Segregation analysis of soybean lines A2704-12 and A5547-127 was carried out on generations R2 and R3.
+Segregation analysis of soybean lines A2704-12 and A5547-127 was carried out on generations $R_2$ and $R_3$ .
 To generate these lines, the original transformants were self-pollinated.
 The glufosinate tolerant progeny were again self-pollinated.
-This resulted in some individuals producing R2 progeny (ie R3 plants) that were all tolerant to glufosinate ammonium and some individuals producing R2 progeny segregating in a 3:1 fashion (glufosinate ammonium tolerant:sensitive).
+This resulted in some individuals producing $R_2$ progeny (i.e. $R_3$ plants) that were all tolerant to glufosinate ammonium and some individuals producing $R_2$ progeny segregating in a 3:1 fashion (glufosinate ammonium tolerant:sensitive).
 This demonstrates that the pat locus is inherited in a Mendelian fashion consistent with a single dominant pat locus.
 Plants that are homozygous with respect to pat will produce only glufosinate ammonium tolerant progeny when self-pollinated, whereas heterozygotes will produce a 3:1 mixture of glufosinate ammonium tolerant: sensitive plants.
-If the pat locus were stably inherited, all progeny from the homozygous plants would be glufosinate ammonium tolerant.
-This was evaluated during subsequent growing seasons with the homozygotes and found to be true.
-No further testing of heterozygous plants was performed once the expected segregation was confirmed, as none of the progeny from these plants were used to generate commercial lines.
+If the pat locus were stably inherited, all progeny from the homozygous plants was performed once the expected segregation was confirmed, as none of the progeny from these plants were used to generate commercial lines.